emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # Change log
 {:removeInRFC="true" numbered="false"}

+Changes from -01 to -02:

+* Removed duplicated text in security considerations.

 Changes from -00 to -01:

 * Link to NIST decision to remove support for GCM with tags shorter than 96-bits based on Mattsson et al.